talonhub/community/README.md

 Otherwise, it won't work and you'll see many errors in the console.
 All user-defined actions in this repository are prefixed user.knausj_talon by Talon.
 The "knausj_talon" subfolder was chosen to avoid collisions with other talon configurations you may wish to clone from github.

+## Jetbrains commands

+For Jetbrains commands to work you must install https://plugins.jetbrains.com/plugin/10504-voice-code-idea into each editor.

 ...
 ## Windows
 Running Talon as an adminstator is highly recommended.